Pulse chart controls

 Mlytics offer granular geolocation control, starting from country-level down to the city-level.
 You can specify the country, region, and city from the dropdown menus just above the chart.

 No CDN has full global coverage, some CDNs don't cover some regions.

 You can refresh and update the chart by clicking the ‘Refresh’ icon on top of the chart.

 You can choose a CDN and monitor their performance and availability data by clicking the ‘Pin’ icon on top of the chart.

-In ‘Chart settings’, you can choose any CDN from the following categories:
+In the ‘Chart settings’, you can choose any CDN from the following categories:

 You can also check the performance of your domain by selecting it from the ‘My domain’ drop down menu.

-You can only choose a maximum of 10 CDNs and domains.
+You can only choose to display a maximum of 10 CDNs and domains.
 Once you decide which CDNs and/or domains you want to monitor, click the ‘Save’ button.

 All the CDNs and domains that you selected are listed on the below the chart together with their corresponding data colors.